The-Known-Galaxy/archives/sith/group_legends/dead_by_dawn/dead_by_dawn.md

 Just then the emergency sequence came in and all the doors were sealed shut, flashing red lights and smoke spewing out of the vents like a fog machine.
 Anon began to freak out uncontrollably and started to shoot.
 The rest ducked down telling him nothing was there and that he needed to calm down.
-But he kept screaming ¨THERE IN MY HEAD I CAN HEAR THEM.¨ Just then Slag shot Anon in the heart with his blaster rifle.
+But he kept screaming Â¨THERE IN MY HEAD I CAN HEAR THEM.Â¨ Just then Slag shot Anon in the heart with his blaster rifle.
 He claimed that he was a threat and it was the best course of action.
 Jark reluctantly agreed but he never wanted Anon dead.
 On the back of the bed was a flat metal rod.